lankaapura/lankapura.net/_posts/2018-01-29-JavaScript-Copy-To-Clipboard.md

 ## Advanced Use Cases

-I know you can handle any advanced use case by yourself.
-But all the hardwork is already done by [clipboardjs](https://clipboardjs.com/).
+We can use [clipboardjs](https://clipboardjs.com/) to implement advanced requirements.
 You can set it up with few lines of code and it doesn't have any external dependencies and it's only 3KB.

 ```html
     <!-- 1.
 Define some markup -->